There is a range of work experience types you can undertake as a student depending on your individual circumstances and career aspirations.

 - Employers often see voluntary work as a reflection of your values and ethics.

 - Gives employers an indication of your motivations and commitment to social and welfare issues.

-What should I know about voluntary work?
+What you should know about voluntary work

 - Generally this is unpaid work; however, travel and expenses may be reimbursed.